nyergler/nyergler.github.io/content/posts/2019-11-11-using-ecr-images-with-elastic-beanstalk-and-codebuild.md

   - CI
   - startup
 ---

-As I mentioned [previously][1], I&#8217;ve been using CodePipeline and CodeBuild for continuous integration and delivery on a new project.
-For the most part I&#8217;ve been happy with it, but ran into an issue last week that took some experimenting to figure out.
+As I mentioned [previously][1], I've been using CodePipeline and CodeBuild for continuous integration and delivery on a new project.
+For the most part I've been happy with it, but ran into an issue last week that took some experimenting to figure out.

-In addition to CodePipeline and CodeBuild, we&#8217;re also using [Elastic Beanstalk][2] for deploying our application.
+In addition to CodePipeline and CodeBuild, we're also using [Elastic Beanstalk][2] for deploying our application.
 I first experimented with Elastic Beanstalk when it was released, and at the time it had quite a few opinions about how to build an application.
 When I took another look a few months ago, though, I found that it has grown up considerably.
-The default model is still dumping your code on an EC2 host and managing the autoscaling group, but it also supports deploying arbitrary Docker images &#8212; both single images and ECS clusters.
-The [ability to use CodeBuild with Elastic Beanstalk][3] means you can utilize the same CI pipeline regardless of whether you&#8217;re deploying as the result of a web hook or as a one off from the command line.
+The default model is still dumping your code on an EC2 host and managing the autoscaling group, but it also supports deploying arbitrary Docker images --- both single images and ECS clusters.
+The [ability to use CodeBuild with Elastic Beanstalk][3] means you can utilize the same CI pipeline regardless of whether you're deploying as the result of a web hook or as a one off from the command line.

 This was working great until we started using a custom Docker image, hosted in the Elastic Container Registry (ECR), for our CodeBuild jobs.
-When we moved to that image, one-off builds broke with an error indicating CodeBuild couldn&#8217;t pull the Docker image from ECR (&#8220;Perhaps you need to login?&#8221; The error message helpfully suggested.
+When we moved to that image, one-off builds broke with an error indicating CodeBuild couldn't pull the Docker image from ECR ("Perhaps you need to login?"
+The error message helpfully suggested.
 Yes, perhaps.)
 This was pretty confusing, since I was able to confirm that both one-off and pipeline builds were using the same IAM Role, which had permission to fetch images from ECR (and was working from the pipeline).
 The AWS documentation iterates [the permissions you need in order to use ECR with CodeBuild][4], and indeed, that role had the proper permissions assigned.

 As I experimented, though, I discovered that the issue was not the CodeBuild role, but rather the [ECR Repository Policy][5].
 When executing CodeBuild as the result of `eb deploy`, the ECR repository must be configured to allow image pulls from the CodeBuild service.
-I suspect this is because `eb deploy` doesn&#8217;t execute as your existing CodeBuild project: it creates a new one with the source and output set to S3, runs the build, and tears it down after collecting the artifacts.
+I suspect this is because `eb deploy` doesn't execute as your existing CodeBuild project: it creates a new one with the source and output set to S3, runs the build, and tears it down after collecting the artifacts.

 I was able to apply the policy with the following Terraform fragment: